cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 |           | `datadog_api_key`         | string           | DataDog API key. |
 |           | `datadog_application_key` | string           | Datadog application key. |

-This fields are not necessary if c7n_mailer run in a instance/lambda/etc with the DataDog agent.
+These fields are not necessary if c7n_mailer is run in a instance/lambda/etc with the DataDog agent.

 #### Slack Config